Skip to Content

 fark team research-team 'analyze market trends for electric vehicles'

-The selector model will automatically choose which team member should respond based on the conversation context and member descriptions.
+The selector agent will automatically choose which team member should respond based on the conversation context and member descriptions.

 How It Works

-1. Model Selection: LLM analyzes conversation history and selects next participant
+1. Agent Selection: LLM analyzes conversation history and selects next participant

 2. Template Processing: Fills selector prompt with team roles, participants, and history

-3. Participant Selection: Model returns name of selected team member
+3. Participant Selection: Agent returns name of selected team member

 4. Execution: Selected member processes messages and adds response